Kenya Big Dream

 Turning the tide on child marriage and FGM requires a multi-sector approach to create lasting change.
 Following INSPIRE — the WHO’s evidence-based strategies for best practices in child protection work — the Kenya Big Dream changes social norms harmful to children, strengthens household economic conditions to reduce financial incentives for child marriage, promotes education and life skills training for girls, and more.

-TRADITION EQUATES THE CUT WITH WOMANHOOD but through our work… trusted faith leaders are mobilized to strengthen their communities by leading child protection efforts, including Alternative Rites of Passage ceremonies to replace FGM.
+• Mobilizing faith leaders to strengthen their communities by leading child protection efforts, including Alternative Rites of Passage ceremonies to replace FGM.

-FAMILIES NEED A DAUGHTER’S BRIDE PRICE but through our workfamilies are economically empowered to become resilient and financially stable, so they can prioritize girls’ worthiness as they support community-wide laws and cultural mindset shifts against FGM and child marriage.
+• Empowering families to become economically resilient and financially stable, so they can prioritize girls' worthiness as they support community-wide laws and cultural mindset shifts against child marriage and FGM.

 Our impact